Philip Chetwode, 1st Baron Chetwode: Military career

-During the Curragh incident in March 1914 Chetwode was offered command of the 3rd Cavalry Brigade when Hubert Gough threatened to resign.
+During the Curragh incident in March 1914 Chetwode was offered command of the 3rd Cavalry Brigade when Brigadier General Hubert Gough threatened to resign.
 He knew that he would be "looked upon by all his brother officers as a scab” but thought it "his duty as a soldier to do as he was ordered & not to meddle in politics".
 In the event Gough kept his command and Chetwode remained with the London Mounted Brigade, but his willingness to replace Gough caused some ill feeling.
-Promoted to temporary brigadier-general on 15 May 1914, he was given command of the 5th Cavalry Brigade in August 1914.
+Promoted to the temporary rank of brigadier general on 15 May, he was given command of the 5th Cavalry Brigade in August 1914, the same month of the British entry into World War I.

-In World War I, Chetwode served on the Western Front: his brigade helped cover the retreat from the frontier, and checked the pursuing Germans at Cerizy on 29 August 1914.
-After taking part in the First Battle of Ypres in October 1914, he was appointed General Officer Commanding 2nd Cavalry Division with promotion to temporary major-general on 15 July 1915 and to substantive major-general on 1 January 1916.
-With the war in Europe become bogged down in trench warfare, Chetwode was lucky to be transferred to the Palestine where he was given command of the Desert Column and promoted to temporary lieutenant general with effect from 22 November 1916.
+During the war, Chetwode served on the Western Front: his 5th Cavalry Brigade helped cover the retreat from the frontier, and checked the pursuing Germans at Cerizy on 29 August 1914.
+After taking part in the First Battle of Ypres in October 1914, he was appointed general officer commanding (GOC) 2nd Cavalry Division, and along with it came a temporary promotion to major general on 15 July 1915 and to substantive major general on 1 January 1916.

+With the war on the Western Front bogged down in trench warfare, Chetwode was transferred to Palestine where he was given command of the Desert Column and promoted to temporary lieutenant general with effect from 22 November 1916.
 He led the corps at Rafa in January 1917 and at the First Battle of Gaza in March 1917.
-When Edmund Allenby took command of the Allied forces in Palestine in June 1917, Chetwode was promoted to command of XX Corps.
+When General Sir Edmund Allenby, a fellow cavalryman, took command of the Allied forces in Palestine in June 1917, Chetwode was promoted to command of XX Corps.
 He led his corps to military success at the Battle of Beersheba in October 1917 and at the Battle of Jerusalem in November 1917.
 During the Sinai and Palestine campaign he was mentioned in despatches eight times.

 Service in India and after

-After the war, and following promotion to the substantive rank of lieutenant-general on 1 January 1919, Chetwode was appointed to a number of senior military appointments serving as Military Secretary from 1919, Deputy Chief of the Imperial General Staff from October 1920, Adjutant-General to the Forces from September 1922 and Commander in Chief Aldershot Command from early 1923.
-He was promoted to full general on 1 June 1926.
+After the war, and following promotion to the permanent rank of lieutenant-general on 1 January 1919, Chetwode was appointed to a number of senior military appointments serving as military secretary from June 1919, deputy chief of the Imperial General Staff from October 1920, Adjutant-General to the Forces from September 1922 and Commander in Chief Aldershot Command from March 1923.
+He was appointed colonel of the Royal Scots Greys in September 1925, in succession to Field Marshal Sir William "Wully" Robertson, and promoted to full general on 1 June 1926.